-As a recruiter or hiring officer looking for the right physician to fill a position on PhysEmp, you might feel like a kid in a candy store: there are so many excellent options available.
+As a recruiter or hospital administrator looking for the right physician to fill a position on PhysEmp, you might feel like a kid in a candy store: there are so many excellent options available.
 Some, however, are clearly better than others, while others could be a surprise hiding behind the attractive packaging.

 How do you know which physicians to interview and hire when you have so many CVs to look over and limited time?
 There are a few techniques you can use to help read and assess CVs faster and get one step closer to hiring a new member.
 Each of these steps shouldn’t take more than a few seconds.

 1. First things first: Be careful what you post

 Before you even begin accepting physician CVs, make sure the job description you’ve posted clearly identifies the requirements.
 If you’re looking for a pathologist, but are really looking for a pathologist with 15 years of experience to lead a team, be sure to include that specification.
 Don’t waste your time or that of a potential physician by not being clear about what you’re looking for.